 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Storebrand reported total carbon emissions of approximately 2,584,549,000 kg CO2e, with significant contributions from Scope 3 emissions at about 2,584,549,000 kg CO2e, while Scope 1 and Scope 2 emissions were approximately 8,000 kg CO2e and 43,000 kg CO2e, respectively.
-In 2023, the company recorded total emissions of about 2,601,565,000 kg CO2e, with Scope 3 emissions again dominating at approximately 2,601,565,000 kg CO2e, alongside Scope 1 emissions of about 7,300 kg CO2e and Scope 2 emissions of approximately 47,000 kg CO2e.
-Storebrand has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 52% by 2030, using 2018 as the baseline year.
-This commitment reflects a proactive approach to mitigating climate impact.
-Furthermore, the company is dedicated to achieving net-zero greenhouse gas emissions across its investment portfolios by 2050 at the latest, covering 81% of its total investment and lending activities as of 2021.
-These initiatives align with Storebrand's broader sustainability strategy, demonstrating its commitment to addressing climate change and promoting environmental responsibility within the financial sector.
+In 2024, Storebrand ASA reported total carbon emissions of approximately 2,584,549,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 2,584,549,000 kg CO2e.
+Scope 1 emissions were reported at about 8,000 kg CO2e, while Scope 2 emissions totalled approximately 43,000 kg CO2e (market-based).
+In 2023, the company recorded similar trends, with total emissions of about 2,601,565,000 kg CO2e, including 7,300 kg CO2e from Scope 1 and 47,000 kg CO2e from Scope 2 (market-based).
+Storebrand has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 52% by 2030, using 2018 as the base year.
+This target reflects a strong commitment to sustainability and aligns with the Science Based Targets initiative (SBTi) standards, which classify their targets as consistent with limiting global warming to 1.5°C. Additionally, Storebrand is committed to achieving net-zero greenhouse gas emissions across all scopes by 2050, with a focus on its investment portfolios.
+As of 2023, their portfolio targets cover approximately 81% of total investment and lending activities by invested assets, demonstrating a comprehensive approach to climate responsibility.
+Overall, Storebrand ASA's emissions data and climate commitments illustrate a proactive stance in addressing climate change, with clear reduction targets and a commitment to net-zero emissions by mid-century.

 Access structured emissions data, company-specific emission factors, and source documents